adaltas/ece-spark/application-submitting/README.md

 ## Lab resources

-- The `taxi_streaming_analysis.py` pyspark script read streaming data from a socket and output aggregated results in parquet format to a HDFS directory.
+- The `taxi_streaming_analysis.py` pyspark script read streaming data from a socket and output aggregated results in parquet format to a HDFS directory
+- The `app.properties` file define Spark application properties
+- The `yarn_kill_application.sh` can be used to easily kill a YARN application using a keyword and a username

 ## Submitting the application